-Throughout his career, Haggard charted 38 No. 1 hits, and he released several more.
+Throughout his career, the California native charted 38 No. 1 hits, and he released several more.
 In remembrance of him, here are six Merle Haggard songs that describe the story of his life, the enduring style of the music he created, and the indelible mark he left on American culture.

 Merle was an outlaw, not just in the country music industry, but also in his young adult years.
 In Haggard’s semi-autobiographical “Mama Tried,” he tells the story of a man who goes from rebellious youth to convict, lamenting Mama’s pleas for him to leave his unruly ways behind.
 The refrain, “I turned 21 one in prison doin’ life without parole, no one could steer me right, but Mama tried,” is a rebellious line that has inspired countless country artists over the decades.

 During his time in San Quentin prison, Haggard made friends with an inmate named Jimmy “Rabbit” Hendricks.
 The pair devised an escape plan, but later mutually agreed it’d be best if Haggard stay behind.
 Rabbit was later caught and sentenced to execution for killing a cop on the outside.
 Haggard wrote “Sing Me Back Home” as a tribute to his friend.
 The song is about a hardened criminal going to his execution, but as you listen to it, you feel a very human care for him as he walks to his end.
 “Sing Me Back Home” remains one of the most poignant farewell songs in the American songbook.

 “Okie From Muskogee”